 Karl Motey, an independent consultant hired by Whitman, passed him inside information from two Marvell employees, LaVigne said.
 He said Roomy Khan, a former Intel Corp.
-(INTC) executive who was Whitman’s neighbor in Atherton, California, passed Whitman tips from Google and Polycom.
-Jurors will also hear from Wesley Wang, a Whitman friend and consultant who admitted passing tips about Cisco Systems Inc. (CSCO), Polycom and Marvell, LaVigne said.
+(INTC:US) executive who was Whitman’s neighbor in Atherton, California, passed Whitman tips from Google and Polycom.
+Jurors will also hear from Wesley Wang, a Whitman friend and consultant who admitted passing tips about Cisco Systems Inc. (CSCO:US), Polycom and Marvell, LaVigne said.

 LaVigne told jurors that Whitman sent flowers to Khan after making money on her tip on Google earnings.

 David Anderson, a lawyer for Whitman, said in his opening statement yesterday that his client made money from trading on legitimate information about technology companies, by trying to determine whether the information company officials give their investors is true.

 Anderson urged jurors not to believe Motey, Khan and Wang, whom he called “criminals and liars” testifying against Whitman in hopes of avoiding prison.

 Khan has twice pleaded guilty to charges she passed inside information to Galleon Group LLC co-founder Raj Rajaratnam, in 2001 and in 2009.
 Khan’s cooperation after her October 2009 arrest helped the government obtain wiretap warrants and played a crucial role in the U.S. investigation of insider trading at hedge funds.

 Rajaratnam, who was convicted of 14 criminal counts in May 2011, is serving an 11-year sentence in a Massachusetts prison.
 He’s appealing his conviction.